Back to Blog

 Best Golf Shoes Under $100 (2026 Buying Guide)

 The best golf shoes under $100 in 2026.
-PUMA Ignite NXT Pro vs Adidas ZG23 Vent — comfort, traction, waterproofing, and which shoe fits your game.
+PUMA Ignite NXT Pro — comfort, traction, waterproofing, and why it's our top pick at this price point.

 /GreenBox Golf Team